shadowsocks/shadowsocks-windows/CONTRIBUTING.md

 Pull Requests
 -------------

 1. Pull requests are welcome.
-If you would like to add a large feature or make a significant change, make sure to open an issue to discuss with people first.
 2. Make sure to pass the unit tests.
 Write unit tests for new modules if needed.